 Accelerated Life Benefit (State Employees, Retired State Employees and GIC RMTs Only)

 This one-time benefit allows you to elect an advance payment of 25% to 75% of your life insurance death benefit if you have been diagnosed with a terminal illness.
 Insureds are eligible for this benefit if the attending physician provides satisfactory evidence that you have a life expectancy of 12 months or less.
-Effective July 1, 2014, upon payment of the accelerated life benefit, future life insurance premiums will be waived regardless of your age.
+Upon payment of the accelerated life benefit, future life insurance premiums will be waived regardless of your age.
 The remaining balance is paid to your beneficiary when you die.

 Optional Life Insurance (Active Employees and Retired State Employees Only)